angelmiguelmontalvo/angelmiguelmontalvo.github.io-location-based-ar-tutorial/README.md

 *  only-html: add one (ore more) place using only a single HTML file.
 Needs manual addition of valid coordinates.

-Have fun! 🌍
+*  jala-scout: add more locations from a geoson object.

-Live URL (i.e. for v3 folder): [https://nicolocarpignoli.github.io/location-based-ar-tutorial/v3](https://nicolocarpignoli.github.io/location-based-ar-tutorial/v3)
+Live URL (i.e. for v3 folder): [https://angelmiguelmontalvo.github.io/location-based-ar-tutorial/jala-scout](https://angelmiguelmontalvo.github.io/location-based-ar-tutorial/jala-scout)